Kelowna Rockets Preseason Update: Prospects Pushing for Roster Spots

 At the end of the day, you can’t worry about anybody else, you’ve just got to worry about yourself and do what you can do.

 It appears Tisdale will be ticketed for the AJHL’s Camrose Kodiaks, the same Junior-A program that developed Ross for Seattle last season.
-The difficult decision for Kelowna will be between Schwebius and Porter, who produced similar stats last season with an .899 save percentage and 3.32 goals-against average over 30 appearances as a sophomore for the Rockets.
+The difficult decision for Kelowna will be between Schwebius and Porter, who produced similar stats with an .899 save percentage and 3.32 goals-against average over 30 appearances last season as a sophomore for the Rockets.
 As a 17-year-old rookie, Porter’s numbers were .895 and 3.27 in 42 regular-season appearances, then .835 and 5.87 in Kelowna’s four-game playoff sweep at the hands of Tri-City in 2018.

 The Rockets missed the playoffs in 2019, falling to the rival Kamloops Blazers 5-1 in a tiebreaker game that saw Basran struggle in the third period with a couple costly puckhandling miscues.